A chart file is a JSON file that contains the chart data. For an example of a complete chart file, see the chart of Sunniesnow Sample.

 which controls the whether an image is displayed above or below other images.

-Images with larger z
+those with larger z

 values are displayed above images with smaller z